zaxor0/zwerchhau/into-the-war/rules.md

 - Only soliders and marines can use heavy machine guns.
 - Only soliders can use bazookas
 - Shots and Bursts are used to track when a reload action is needed, they don't effect damage.
-- Blast damage damages all targets in a 20 foot radius, roll damage for each target.
+- Blast damage damages all targets in a 20 foot radius, roll damage for each.
-- DR is damage reduction, its reduces the total damage rolled by so many points defined.
+- DR, damage reduction, reduces the total damage received.
-- AP is armor piercing, for a each attack ignore half of the targets DR, rounded up.
+- AP, armor piercing, attacks ignore half of the target's DR, rounded up.
-- Every successful attack with an AP weapon permanently reduces the target's DR by 2.
+- Each successful attack with an AP weapon permanently reduces the target's DR by 2.

 |  Weapons             | Damage | Range   | Notes            |
 |----------------------|--------|---------|------------------|